Boston University offers many services and resources for Summer Term students. Following are a few things you'll want to explore while you're here.

 Fitness & Recreation Center

 Boston University's Fitness & Recreation Center contains approximately 270,000 square feet of space, supporting physical education, non-credit courses, intramurals, club sports, student organizations, and much more.
-For information on summer membership, go to Member Services, located at the front entrance of the Fitness & Recreation Center at 915 Commonwealth Avenue.
-The Member Services office is open from 9 am - 5 pm, Monday through Friday.
-Visit bu.edu/fitrec, email firstname.lastname@example.org, or call 617-353-2748 for more information.
+For information on classes and summer membership, go to Member Services, located at the front entrance of the Fitness & Recreation Center at 915 Commonwealth Avenue.
+Customer Service is available from 9 am to 5 pm, Monday through Friday.
+Visit bu.edu/fitrec, email firstname.lastname@example.org, or call 617-358-3740 for more information.

 Students at Boston University have access to a variety of computing and network resources for communication, coursework, instruction, and research.
-Information Services & Technology supports the entire University community through its website (bu.edu/tech) and two IT Help Center locations: at Mugar Library and at 533 Commonwealth Avenue (Kenmore Square).
+Information Services & Technology supports the entire University community through its website (bu.edu/tech) and two IT Help Center locations: at 771 Commonwealth Avenue (Mugar Memorial Library) and at 179 Amory Street (BU West across from the College of Fine Arts).

 The BU Login Name and Kerberos Password

 A BU login name and Kerberos password are provided to all students.
-The BU login name and Kerberos password are required to access most online resources at BU, including the wireless network, course sites hosted in Blackboard, and the Student Link.
-The BU login name and Kerberos password can also be used in conjunction with the general purpose personal computing lab located at the Mugar Memorial Library, 771 Commonwealth Avenue, which provides access to personal computing software and high-speed printing.
+The BU login name and Kerberos password are required to access most online resources at BU, including the wireless network, course sites hosted in Blackboard Learn, and the Student Link.
+Your BU login name and Kerberos password can also be used in conjunction with the general purpose personal computing lab located at the Mugar Memorial Library, 771 Commonwealth Avenue, which provides access to personal computing software and high-speed printing.

 If you registered for courses using our online registration system, you already have a BU login name and Kerberos password and are all set to use these BU resources.
-If you did not register online and, thus, do not have a BU login name and Kerberos password, please visit one of the IT Help Center locations; at 771 Commonwealth Avenue or at 533 Commonwealth Avenue (in Kenmore Square).
+If you did not register online and, thus, do not have a BU login name and Kerberos password, please visit one of the IT Help Center locations.
 When opening an account at the IT Help Center, you will need to present your Terrier ID Card in order to prove your affiliation as a BU faculty, staff, or student.

 Please remember that your Kerberos password provides access to important information, such as your student record.
 Giving your password to anyone, or using anyone else's password, is prohibited by Boston University's Conditions of Use and Policy on Computing Ethics.